OCA/web/web_menu_autohide/README.rst

 To configure this module, you need to:

 * go to Settings / Technical / Parameters / System Parameters
-* adjust `web_hide_menu.show_bar_treshold` to set the distance in pixels from the border from which the menu appears
+* adjust `web_hide_menu.show_bar_treshold` to set the distance in pixels from the border from which the menu appears (default is 10 pixels)
-* adjust `web_hide_menu.hide_delay` to set the amount of milliseconds after which the menu disappears if the mouse left it
+* adjust `web_hide_menu.hide_delay` to set the amount of milliseconds after which the menu disappears if the mouse left it (default is 10 seconds)

 Known issues / Roadmap
 ======================